Our Science – Sterneck Website

 Esta Sterneck, Ph.D.

-This laboratory conducts basic research investigating the molecular pathways engaged by the transcription factor C/EBPδ, with a particular focus on the mammary gland and breast tumor biology.
-We use genetically engineered mice and human breast cancer cell lines to elucidate biological and molecular mechanisms of CEBPδ action in development and tumorigenesis, and we analyze patient samples to determine the clinical relevance of our observations.
-Our long-term goal is to further our understanding of normal cell functions and the perturbations that contribute to breast tumor biology.
+My laboratory conducts basic research to better understand cell signaling pathways that regulate mammary gland development and tumorigenesis.
+In particular, we investigate the physiological functions of the transcription factor CCAAT/enhancer binding protein delta (C/EBPδ), encoded by the CEBPD gene.
+We use genetically engineered mice and human breast epithelial cell lines to elucidate the molecular mechanisms of CEBPδ's functions in development and tumorigenesis.
+In addition, we analyze patient samples to guide our approaches and determine the clinical relevance of our observations.
+Our long-term goal is to understand the normal cell functions and perturbations that affect breast tumor biology.

 Collectively, these approaches will provide deeper insight into the molecular mechanisms that modulate mammary epithelial cell biology and may allow us to better understand the complexity and diversity of cellular processes in normal development and breast cancer.

 Current collaborators include: Drs.
-Goran Landberg (Paterson Institute for Cancer Research, Manchester U.K.), Carlos Caldas (University of Cambridge, UK), Thierry Roger (University of Lausanne, Switzerland), Ju-Ming Wang (National Cheng Kung University,Taiwan), David Brown (St. Vincent's Centre for Applied Medical Research, Australia), Fiona Yull (Vanderbilt University), Sendurai Mani (University of Texas MD Anderson Cancer Center), Jonathan Keller (NCI), Rosandra Kaplan (NCI)
+Goran Landberg (Paterson Institute for Cancer Research, Manchester U.K.), Carlos Caldas (University of Cambridge, UK), David Brown (St. Vincent's Centre for Applied Medical Research, Australia), Fiona Yull (Vanderbilt University), Rosandra Kaplan (NCI), Stephen Hughes (NCI), Sendurai Mani (MD Anderson Cancer Center) and Wendy Woodward (MD Anderson Cancer Center).

 This page was last updated on 11/25/2013.